alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/castle-and-automock-avoid-resolving-properties.md

  ***Figure 1***: *ViewModel under test*

-The only aspect Iâ€™m interested in is the SelectedLinkResult public property, that have a lot of logic in the set part, this is needed to react on user selection change in the UI.
+The only aspect I'm interested in is the SelectedLinkResult public property, that have a lot of logic in the set part, this is needed to react on user selection change in the UI.
 Now when I use AutoMockingContainer to automock this view model I have a big problem, I need to setup a lot of expectations to make the setter logic to work, this because when I try to resolve with automock, my AutoMockingContainer try to resolve each dependency, even properties.
 To avoid this I need to be able to tell my container

 1. Avoid to resolve any property
 2. Avoid to resolve dependencies with specific name